MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet04.md

 **9-49A (Half-Section)**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49ANoDims.pdf">Figure 9-49ANoDims</a>.
-If you are not up for the challenge, you can look at the drawing with dimensions <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49A.pdf">Figure 9-49A</a> and using calipers or another measuring device to figure out the dimensions.
-Take care to note the scale of the drawing if you take this challenge.
+If you are not up for the challenge of measuring, you can look at the drawing with dimensions <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/9-49A.pdf">Figure 9-49A</a>.

 The grading for my students for all the models and drawings in this assignment follow these criteria: